kavia-common/silent-auction-platform-39777-39786/react_frontend/assets/supabase.md

    - Enable pgcrypto (for gen_random_uuid)
    - Create tables: events, items, participants, bids (all IDs default to UUIDs)
    - Add indexes and permissive demo Row Level Security policies
-   - Patch events.id to ensure UUID defaults and PK exist (prevents "null value in column id of relation events")
+   - Patch events.id and items.id to ensure UUID defaults and PK exist (prevents "null value in column id of relation events/items")

-Important: The frontend never passes id when inserting events.
+Important: The frontend never passes id when inserting events or items.
 The database generates UUIDs automatically.
-If you see “null value in column id of relation events,” your events table is missing the default UUID config—re-run the schema script.
+If you see “null value in column id of relation events” or “null value in column id of relation items,” your table is missing the default UUID config—re-run the schema script so the safety patches apply.

 ## Realtime